civican/legisinfo/42-1/bills/C-69/bill_text.md

 ### Section 120

-  **(1)** The Minister may designate persons or classes of persons as enforcement officers or analysts for the purposes of the administration and enforcement of this Act.
+  **(1)** The President of the Agency may designate persons or classes of persons as enforcement officers or analysts for the purposes of the administration and enforcement of this Act.

-  **(2)** The Minister must provide every person designated under subsection (1) with a certificate of designation.
+  **(2)** The President of the Agency must provide every person designated under subsection (1) with a certificate of designation.
 That person must, if so requested, produce the certificate to the occupant or person in charge of a place referred to in subsection `122`(1).

 ### Section 121